Breeding Program - 20 years strong in 2013

-More recently I have begun to include more and more frozen semen breedings into our program.
-In 1999 I first used frozen semen with the stallions CORIANDER and LINARO.
+I began to include more and more frozen semen breedings into our program.
+In 1999 I first used frozen semen with the stallions Coriander and Linaro.
 Those breedings were very successful, and I continue to utilize the best Warmblood stallions in the world for our breeding program.
 More recently, I had foals by Royal Diamond, Stedinger, Royal Dance, Sempatico, Sir Donnerhall, Abke, Balou de Rouet and others!

 I have helped several small breeders begin their successful breeding programs as well, and I continue to be available for consultations for match making.
 We are proud of our offspring and hope their new owners will keep in touch with us over the years.
 Check our News Page for updates on the horses, or see our Sold Page for horses we've sold.

-In my spare time I sit on the Board of Directors for Midwest Breeders Group, which I co-founded; and until recently, Warmblood Breeders North America.
+Until recently, in my spare time I sat on the Board of Directors for Midwest Breeders Group, which I co-founded; and Warmblood Breeders North America.
 WBNA leased and imported 3 stallions approved with the KWPN-NA to offer to North American breeders.
 The stallions were Iroko, Freestyle, and Heirarch.
 We chose to close down Midwest Breeders Group a few years ago and WBNA also was closed down after several successful years.

-I organize and head the Annual Stallion Service Auction for Midwest Breeders Group, which is the largest fund raising effort for that group, held annually each winter.
+For many years I organized and headed the Annual Stallion Service Auction for Midwest Breeders Group, which was the largest fund raising effort for that group, held annually each winter.

 Since 2009 I have held a seat on the Board of Directors for the Southwest Chapter of the Wisconsin Dressage and Combined Training Association.
 I have held several positions, first as the Alternate State Representative.
-In 2010 I was nominated and appointed to the State Board of Directors to serve as Member-at-Large (served until December 2011) and the Websmaster, an office I currently hold.
+In 2010 I was nominated and appointed to the State Board of Directors to serve as Member-at-Large (served until December 2011) and the Webmaster, an office I currently hold.
 For 2013 I assumed the roll of Vice President (while continuing as Webmaster), and eventually I became the State President and served for 3 years in that position.
 The Wisconsin Dressage and Combined Training Association is a Charter Group member of the United States Dressage Federation and is a 501(c)3 non-profit.